Trekking Nepal Travel Insurance

 3. It's mandatory for me to have Search and Rescue cover to go on my trek, is it covered by the policy?

-Yes, the JS schemes offer Search and Rescue Cover, either up to 25k on the Silver or up to 50 k on the Gold or Platinum.
+Yes, we offer Search and Rescue Cover, either up to 50k on the policy.

 Find out more about Mountain Rescue Here